 Let's say the science and math teachers assign textbook homework the same day.
 Carrying those can be tough on a middle schooler's shoulders, especially with someone who might have back problems in the family.
 Wheels take on that weight and reduce strain.
 Plus, if the course load is not as strenuous, your child can use the shoulder straps.
 It's the best of both worlds, and it's a prepared option.

 In the past, wheeled backpacks were uncomfortable and didn't always have wheels that lasted.
 Other brands use wheels made of cheap plastic, are hard to maneuver, and the bottom of the bag would see wear and (literal) tear much faster.
 Lands' End uses inline skate wheels for that extra smooth ride and the bottom is reinforced with 1200 denier polyester.
 One thing we don't recommend is taking it to the skate park (or do, but you didn't hear it from us).

 You don't have to buy new luggage for that upcoming flight.
-This is a great travel companion for the airport and is small enough for carry on.
+This is a great travel companion for the airport and is small enough to be a carry-on.

 You remember the days when you had to carry around a 40-pound backpack up and down three flights of stairs all day long.
 You even considered changing your schedule so that you could have your shoulders back for a moment.
 Lands' End saw this as a fixable issue and added sternum straps to help disperse the weight of the backpack to the chest and upper body.
 It's a much better option than feeling like the top floor is Mount Everest.
 Studying is hard enough.

 Backpacks with a laptop compartment, organizational pockets for pens, a clip for keys, and a universal water bottle pocket size for every size backpack are just a few of the reasons why Lands' End backpacks are worth the investment.
 If you are looking for just one easy-to-fill large open interior, in a size that fits your child now, check out Lands' End.
 You'll love the selection.